The Best Women’s Shoes for CrossFit Training

 When we refer to sensitivity we are primarily referring to how easy it is to feel where your bodyweight is positioned on your feet.
 You need to be able to tell if you are primarily moving your bodyweight onto the balls of your feet or if you are balanced with your weight firmly in your heels.
 The subtle differences in bodyweight shift are key to effective Olympic lifting, and this is why we've included this category in our search for the best shoes for CrossFit workouts.

 The models with the best sensitivity for lifting are the Nike Metcon 1 and our Best Buy winner, the Reebok Nano 2.0.
 Both of these helped us maintain good body awareness during our side-by-side lifting tests.
 However, we felt that the Metcons handled heavier loads better than the Nano 2.0, which is one of the reasons the Metcon 1 was given our Editors' Choice award.
-The models that had the worst sensitivity were the New Balance Minimus 20v4 and the Reebok Lite TR.
-With the Minimus, we felt like there was a huge crater under our big toe and the arch of our foot so it was impossible to move our weight around where we needed it.
-The Reebok Lite TR, on the other hand, was great for deadlifting with its wide firm sole, but the high-top severely limited out ability to make subtle bodyweight shifts or determine where to make corrections during Olympic lifts.
+The model that had the worst sensitivity was the Reebok Lite TR.
+The Reebok Lite TR was great for deadlifting with its wide firm sole, but the high-top severely limited out ability to make subtle body weight shifts or determine where to make corrections during Olympic lifts.

 The demands of our workouts require something that not only supports the weight of the athlete, but also the hundreds of additional pounds the athlete might be lifting.
 Therefore, how a model scores in the category of support comprises 20% of its overall rank in this review.